Reviewing Rover Group (ROVR) & The Competition

 |2.49

-Rover Group presently has a consensus target price of $10.17, indicating a potential upside of 87.58%.
-As a group, “Personal services” companies have a potential upside of 25.79%.
-Given Rover Group’s stronger consensus rating and higher possible upside, equities analysts plainly believe Rover Group is more favorable than its rivals.
+Rover Group presently has a consensus target price of $10.17, suggesting a potential upside of 78.99%.
+As a group, “Personal services” companies have a potential upside of 27.10%.
+Given Rover Group’s stronger consensus rating and higher possible upside, research analysts clearly believe Rover Group is more favorable than its competitors.

-Rover Group has a beta of 0.01, indicating that its stock price is 99% less volatile than the S&P 500.
-Comparatively, Rover Group’s rivals have a beta of 1.24, indicating that their average stock price is 24% more volatile than the S&P 500.
+Rover Group has a beta of 0.04, meaning that its share price is 96% less volatile than the S&P 500.
+Comparatively, Rover Group’s competitors have a beta of 1.14, meaning that their average share price is 14% more volatile than the S&P 500.

 Valuation & Earnings

-This table compares Rover Group and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Rover Group and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue